tjrobinson/readingjoggers.org/src/app/data/events/templates/beat-your-distance-theale.md

 You will run for three minutes and then you will have a two minute active recovery.

-There will be 6 sets in total.
+There will be 6 or 7 sets in total.

 There will be a thorough warm up including some drills.